tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

         # 4. Find our target node in the stash
         target_node = next((n for n in self.stash if n.id == node_id), None)
+        if target_node is None:
+            raise KeyError(f"Node {node_id} not found in path/stash.
+Integrity error!")

         # 5. Remap target to a NEW random path to decorrelate future accesses
         new_leaf = random.randint(0, self.num_leaves - 1)
         self.position_map[node_id] = new_leaf
         target_node.path_id = new_leaf

-        # 6. Oblivious Write: Re-encrypt and upload the path, packing it with
+        # 6. Oblivious Write: Re-encrypt and upload the path.
-        #    nodes from the stash that legally belong on this branch,
+        #    (Note: Write-back drains eligible blocks from the stash to prevent
-        #    filling any remaining empty slots with fresh cipher dummy blocks.
+        #     it from growing unbounded, filling any remaining empty slots
+        #     with fresh cipher dummy blocks.)
         new_path_blocks = self._build_writeback_path(leaf_id)
         self.server.write_path(leaf_id, new_path_blocks)